Video about Fiscal Service

-- Paul Wolfteich, Chief Counsel
+- Lillian Cheng, Chief Counsel

-- Lauren Buschor, Chief Information Officer and Assistant Commissioner - Information and Security Services
+- Joseph Gioeli, Chief Information Officer and Assistant Commissioner - Information and Security Services

-- Mike Linder, Assistant Commissioner - Fiscal Accounting Operations
+- Mike Linder, Assistant Commissioner - Fiscal Accounting

 - Lori Santamorena, Executive Director - Government Securities Regulations

-Right before World War II, in 1939, President Franklin Roosevelt began a reorganization of the Executive Department.
-The President consolidated all Treasury financing activities into a Fiscal Service under the direction of a Fiscal Assistant Secretary.
+Right before World War II, in 1939, President Franklin Roosevelt began a reorganization of the executive department.
+The president consolidated all Treasury financing activities into a "Fiscal Service" under the direction of a fiscal assistant secretary.